 “We are making every effort to minimize impacts on our employees and the community through this transition,” Saggau said.
 “We are providing Stanton Station employees with a number of support resources and services whether or not they continue working for Great River Energy at another location.”

 Great River Energy continues to operate the Coal Creek Station power plant, which is located northeast of Stanton, and the Spiritwood Station plant near Jamestown, N.D.
-Great River Energy is the majority owner of Midwest AgEnergy Group which owns and operates two ethanol plants and related facilities in North Dakota.
+Great River Energy is the majority owner of Midwest AgEnergy which owns and operates two biorefineries and related facilities in North Dakota.
 Great River Energy also maintains a number of transmission facilities in the state.
 “We remain a committed partner in North Dakota’s energy industry,” Saggau said.